Mobile app testing automation with Xamarin

 The testing portion of the Integrant team includes one SQE who integrates with the client team of 2.5 quality people (2 fully allocated, 1 half allocated).
-Our SQE is the lead quality person for the client and mentors the client on Xamarin Test Cloud and writing automation scripts and structuring the framework using Xamarin.UITest.
+Our SQE is the lead quality person for the client and mentors the client on Xamarin Test Cloud and writing automation test scripts and structuring the framework using Xamarin.UITest.

 In terms of our aggregate partnership including both dev and test, we have achieved a mutual level of trust where some scrum master tasks as well as other leadership tasks are assigned to the Integrant technical project lead.